 Courses for exchange students

 As an exchange student you apply to the KTH school where you will study most or all of your courses.
-Students select courses of 30 ECTS credits per term of which at least 50 percent should be given at the school to which you are applying.
+You should select courses of 30 ECTS per semester of which the majority of the credits should come from the study area that you are nominated within through your university's agreement with KTH.
 You must also meet the admission requirements for each course.

 Courses for exchange students within Architecture